-1. GP practices must have a Data Protection Officer (DPO)
+1. GP practices must have a data protection officer (DPO)

-2. Update privacy notices
+2. Provide privacy notices

 You must provide patients with information including: